hirrolot/metalang99/README.md

 ### Q: Why not third-party code generators?

 The idea behind Metalang99 is that you type `#include <metalang99.h>` and express your meta-stuff right afterwards: this way, it can be far more seamlessly integrated into existing code bases.
-For example, imagine defining each data type with [Datatype99] inside comments or separate files -- clearly not the most convenient way both in terms of IDE support and maintenance.
+For example, imagine defining each data type with [Datatype99] inside comments or separate files, which is clearly not the most convenient way both in terms of IDE support and maintenance.

 ### Q: Compilation times?